MicrosoftDocs/EdgeEnterprise/edgeenterprise/edge-learnmore-cmdline-options-proxy-settings.md

 The Microsoft Edge network stack uses the system network settings by default.
 These settings include *proxy settings*, and *certificate and private key stores*.

-There are scenarios where users request an alternative to using the system’s default proxy settings.
+There are scenarios where users request an alternative to using the system's default proxy settings.
 To support these scenarios, Microsoft Edge supports command-line options that you can use to configure custom proxy settings.

 These command-line options correspond to the following policies in the **Proxy server** group: